Today we're going to talk about letters, as in the alphabet.

 - Insights: Component intelligence that you can trust, based on industry leading vulnerability data and our dedicated research team.

 - Improved: Faster, safer, more secure.
 Standard GitLab MR's do not inform you when security or license issues in your code tripped an internal policy violation.
 Now integrated with Sonatype, they do.

 - Innovation: With automated security and license checks providing instant feedback, you can spend more time developing innovative new features or products.

-At Sonatype, we’ve continued to build integrations into tools that developers use every day.
-We’ve enabled Nexus Lifecycle to push complete OSS component intelligence into three main SCM platforms that your team is most likely using: GitHub, GitLab, and Atlassian Bitbucket.
+At Sonatype, we've continued to build integrations into tools that developers use every day.
+We've enabled Sonatype Lifecycle to push complete OSS component intelligence into three main SCM platforms that your team is most likely using: GitHub, GitLab, and Atlassian Bitbucket.

 We bring instant component intelligence right into your source control so developers don't have to look anywhere else to find and fix vulnerabilities.
 Inline recommendations are made with detailed remediation advice and actionable insights, based on decades of curated, indispensable, trustworthy research.

-Automated Merge requests
+Automated merge requests

 We will show you if the code you're writing will introduce any violations, as well as details about the violations themselves, the exact line(s) of code that brought them in, and our recommendations for how to fix them.
 All of this makes it easier for developers to incorporate security while writing code, and save tons of time on rework, broken builds, and technical debt later on.

 Watch the quick video below to see GitLab Merge Request Commenting in action:

 Sonatype is an industry leader in OSS governance.
 As we push ourselves to keep up with the pace of innovation, look for continued expansion and added functionality into our partnerships and integrations, giving developers even more tools, precision, and information they will need to save time, choose the best components, and build secure applications from the start.